fastcoin-project/fastwallet-ios/README.md

 ### Building & Developing Litewallet for iOS:
 ***Installation on jailbroken devices is strongly discouraged.***

 Any jailbreak app can grant itself access to every other app's keychain data.
-This means it can access your wallet and steal your Litecoin by self-signing as described [here](http://www.saurik.com/id/8) and including `<key>application-identifier</key><string>*</string>` in its .entitlements file.
+This means it can access your wallet and steal your Fastcoin by self-signing as described [here](http://www.saurik.com/id/8) and including `<key>application-identifier</key><string>*</string>` in its .entitlements file.

 ### Litewallet Team:
 * [Development Code of Conduct](/development.md)
 ---
-**Litecoin** source code is available at https://github.com/litecoin-foundation
+**Fastcoin** source code is available at https://github.com/litecoin-foundation